Triangle-free 2-matchings: Abstract

 \section{Abstract}

-We consider the problem of finding a maximum size triangle-free $2$-matching in a graph $G$.
-A $2$-matching is any subset of the edges such that each vertex is incident to at most two edges from the subset.
-We present a fast combinatorial algorithm for the problem.
-Our algorithm and its analysis are dramatically simpler than the very complicated result by Hartvigsen from 1984.
+We consider the problem of finding a maximum size triangle-free $2$-matching in a graph $G=(V,E)$.
+A (simple) $2$-matching is any subset of the edges such that each vertex is incident to at most two edges from the subset.
+The first polynomial time algorithm for this problem was given by Hartvigsen in 1984 in his PhD thesis and its improved version has been recently published in a journal.
+We present a different, significantly simpler algorithm with a relatively short proof of correctness.
+Our algorithm with running time $O(|V||E|)$ is additionally faster than the one by Hartvigsen having running time $O(|V|^3|E|^2)$.

-In the design of this algorithm we use several new concepts.
 It has been proven before that for any triangle-free $2$-matching $M$ which is not maximum the graph contains an $M$-augmenting path, whose application to $M$ results in a bigger triangle-free $2$-matching.
-It was not known how to efficiently find such a path.
-A new observation is that the search for an augmenting path $P$ can be restricted to so-called {\em amenable} paths that go through any triangle $t$ contained in $P \cup M$ a limited number of times.
-To find an augmenting path that is amenable and hence whose application does not create any triangle we forbid some edges to be followed by certain others.
-This operation can be thought of as using gadgets, in which some pairs of edges get disconnected.
-To be able to disconnect two edges we employ {\em half-edges}.
+A new observation is that the search for an augmenting path $P$ can be restricted to so-called {\em amenable} paths that go through any triangle $t$ contained in $P\cup M$ a limited number of times.
+Amenable paths can be characterised with the aid of {\em half-edges}.
 A {\em half-edge} of edge $e$ is, informally speaking, a half of $e$ containing exactly one of its endpoints.
-Half-edges have already been used before for matching and TSP problems.
-Additionally, gadgets are not fixed during any augmentation phase, but are dynamically changing according to the currently discovered state of reachability by amenable paths.
+Each half-edge serves also as a {\em hinge} - a connector between one pair of edges on an alternating path.
+To find an amenable augmenting path we thus dynamically remove and re-add half-edges to forbid or allow some edges to be followed by certain others.
+This can also be interpreted as using gadgets, which are not fixed during any augmentation phase, but are changing according to the currently discovered state of reachability by amenable paths.

+The existence of amenable augmenting paths follows from our decomposition theorem for triangle-free $2$-matchings.
+This decomposition theorem is largely the same as the decomposition from versions 1-6 of this paper and is moreover simpler and stronger than the one given by Kobayashi and Noguchi in \cite{NoguchiSosa}.